Medical expert of the article

 Treatment of splenomegaly

-Treatment of the disease is directed to the underlying disease.
-The enlarged spleen does not need treatment until severe hypersplenism develops.
-Patients with a spleen available for palpation or who have reached very large sizes should probably avoid contact sports in order to avoid the risk of rupture.
+Treatment of splenomegaly is directed at the underlying disorder.
+An enlarged spleen does not require treatment unless severe hypersplenism develops.
+Patients with a palpable or very large spleen should probably avoid contact sports to avoid the risk of rupture.